artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

 * When a :term:`creator` name is added to an :term:`archival description`, the name is also automatically added as a name :term:`access point` - there is no need to add the creator as a name (subject) access point manually.
+* When a :term:`creator` name is added to an :term:`archival description`, the biographical/administrative history for that creator will appear at the level of description where the name has been added, but will not repeat at lower levels.
+The creator name **will** be inherited by lower levels however, unless a different name is explicitly added at a lower level.
+By inheriting the name, AtoM supports the recommended practice of not repeating information unnecessarily at lower levels of description.
 * If a user navigates to the related :term:`creator's <creator>` :term:`authority record` and edits it, adding data to the "History" :term:`field` (ISAAR-CPF 5.2.2), that data will appear in the related